 For example, GaAs-based diode lasers are very efficient at converting electrical power to optical power in the red and IR part of the spectrum, and are used today for optical pumping and as direct sources in metal cutting.
 Semiconductors introduced scalability at mass volumes, and as power-conversion efficiency saves operating costs, the technology grew, particularly in communications, which helped set the stage for its growth in other applications.

-Optoelectronics manufacturer Osram Opto Semiconductors in Regensburg, Germany, introduced the first kilowatt-class GaAs laser bars measuring 1 cm in 2007 for red- and IR-wavelength industrial applications, and in the following decade, improved the operating conversion efficiency of 35% to more than 65% for various devices operating between 780 and 980 nm.
+In 2007, researchers at Jenoptik in Jena, Germany, demonstrated the first kW-class IR laser bars measuring 1 cm.
+In the next decade, researchers at Ferdinand-Braun Institute in Berlin improved operating conversion efficiency from 35% to more than 65% for devices operating at 980 nm.
 But for kilowatt-class industrial processes like cutting, welding and soldering, IR has drawbacks.
 For applications using copper and gold, the metal absorbs only about 5% of the powerful incident thermal energy of IR lasers, causing wasteful spattering, jagged edges and defects that can weaken a weld.